-- 47. Pupils identified in the October census with a first language other than English may attract funding for up to three years after they enter the statutory school system. - 48.
-Local authorities can choose to use indicators based on one, two, or three years, and there can be separate unit values for primary and secondary. - 49.
-We have used three years in the national funding formula; local authorities should consider this when setting their local formula.
+- 76. This is an optional factor. - 77.
+Pupils identified in the October census with a first language other than English may attract funding for up to three years after they enter the statutory school system. - 78.
+Local authorities can choose to use indicators based on one, two, or three years, and there can be separate unit values for primary and secondary. - 79.
+We have used three years in the NFF; local authorities should consider this when setting their local formula.